 Coimbatore International Airport (CJB) is located at a distance of 80-90 km from Ooty is your best option to reach here by flights.
 Coimbatore International Airport primarily serves the city of Coimbatore and nearby regions.
 It is considered as the 18th busiest airport in India in terms of passenger traffic.
 The Coimbatore International Airport is served by a total of three foreign and five Indian carriers which provide direct connectivity to about 12 domestic and about 3 foreign destinations.
 After deboarding at the airport, you will need to take a cab to further reach Ooty.

 Depending upon your location you can take a bus, cab or your own vehicle to reach Ooty.
 Here is the route you can take to travel Ooty from various Indian cities.

 From Nellore, the bus fares start from Rs.800.
 From Vellore, the bus fares are starting from Rs.600.
 From Bengaluru, the bus fares are starting from Rs.550.
 From Madurai, the bus fares are starting from Rs.250.
 Otherwise, you can also book bus tickets from the Tamil Nadu State Road Transport Corporation (TNSTC) website.

-By Train.
 The nearest railhead is the Mettupalayam (MTP).
 It is not very well connected with other Indian cities.
 Thus, it is recommended to visit Coimbatore first and then board a train to Ooty.
 You will need to take Nilgiri Express from Coimbatore Junction and deboard at the Metupalaiyam Junction.